cyco/WebFun/docs/src/gameplay/tiles.md

 The Desktop Adventures engine is almost entirely tile based.
 That means small re-usable images are used as the fundamental elements for all graphics.
 Maps, enemies and bullets are all made up of tiles.

-> **Note:** Only the setup image and the speech bubbles are not rendered using tiles.
+> **Note:** Only the startup image and the speech bubbles are not rendered using tiles.

 Each tile is made up of `32x32` pixels image data – an array of `8`-bit color palette indexes – and some flags that specify the properties of the tile.